pingforhelp/BCA/docs/go/s-1/eng.md

 In the last line, she asks the fishermen to depart for the point in the sea where the sun meets the sky i.e., horizon.
 Symbolically, it refers to infinity or a place without end.
 In this perspective, she asks the fishermen to dive into the infinite sea.

+# About the Author (Unit- Ch01)
+Sarojini Naidu was born on February 13, 1879, Hyderabad in India and died on March 2, 1949.
+She was a Political activist, feminist and Poet she was the first Indian woman to be the President of the Indian national Congress Party and to be appointed as an Indian State Governor.
+She was called:
+> [!quote]
+> “The nightingale of India.”
+By Mahatma Gandhi.

 ---

 # SUMMARY (Unit-1 Ch02)